An Overview of Bail, Bail Bonds, and Bondsmen

 Bounty Hunting and Fugitive Recovery

 In some situations, a bail bondsman has to track down a defendant.
-In situations where there is a higher security guarantee amount, an agent uses a Bounty Hunter to find the defendant.
-For an example of bounty hunting in action, check out the TV series, Dog the Bounty Hunter.
+An agent uses a Bounty Hunter to find the defendant when there is a higher security guarantee amount.
+For an example of bounty hunting in action, watch the TV series Dog the Bounty Hunter.

-In some states, bounty hunting is illegal and the bail bond agent is responsible for apprehending the fugitive.
-In fact, in most other countries, there is no such thing as bail and the practice of bounty hunting is illegal.
+Bounty hunting is illegal in some states, and the bail bond agent is responsible for apprehending the fugitive.
+In most other countries, there is no such thing as bail, and bounty hunting is illegal.

 Some states have also discontinued the practice of commercial bail bonding altogether.
 Examples of such states include Illinois, Kentucky, Oregon, and Wisconsin.
 In addition, the practice has ended in Massachusetts, but it is not illegal.